You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7 figures as a trader!

 In a given market, prices will move up until they reach a point that nobody is interested in buying.
 Likewise, prices will move lower until they reach a point where nobody is interested in selling at that level.

 On the above chart you can see the zero bid print at the highs of the price bars designated with green arrows.
-A zero bid at the highs of a bar tells you that the market never ticked above this level.
-There simply weren’t enough buyers.
+A zero bid at the highs of a bar tells you that the market never ticked above this level, there simply wasn’t enough buyers.

 You can see the same scenario on the sell side designated by the red arrows where there’s a zero print on the offer at the lows.